bytecodealliance/wit-bindgen/README.md

 wasm-tools validate main.component.wasm --features component-model
 ```

+### Guest: C++-17+

+This fork contains code to generate C++ code which uses the std types
+optional, string, string_view, vector, expected to represent generic
+WIT types.

+This relies on wasi-SDK for guest compilation.

+A separate subcommand (cpp-host) will generate C++ host code for
+WebAssembly micro runtime.

 ### Guest: Other Languages

 Other languages such as JS, Ruby, Python, etc, are hoped to be supported one day